microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

 ### Deploy Quickstart

-1. Create a new directory on your local machine and open that directory in a terminal or command prompt.
-2. Setup your local Quickstart files .

-    ```dotnetcli
-    azd init --template Azure-Samples/azure-health-data-services-toolkit-fhir-function-quickstart
-    ```
-    > **Note:** lower-case name is needed to be compatible with all the resource types
+1. Make sure you have this repository cloned and up to date on your local system.
+Open the `samples/Quickstart` directory from this repository on your local system.

-3. If you want to use an existing FHIR Service, you need to open `infra/main.parameters.json` in a code editor and change the following settings:
+2. If you want to use an existing FHIR Service, you need to open `infra/main.parameters.json` in a code editor and change the following settings:

     - `existingResourceGroupName`: The name of an existing resource group if you want to deploy your Function App there.
     - `existingAzureHealthDataServicesWorkspaceName`: The name of your existing Azure Health Data Services workspace.
     - `existingFhirServiceName`: The name of your existing FHIR Service.

-4. By default, APIM is enabled for use. if you do not want to use APIM then pass `useAPIM` value as false Or  Open `infra/main.parameters.json` in a code editor and set the value of the parameter named `useAPIM` to false.
+3. By default, APIM is enabled for use. if you do not want to use APIM then pass `useAPIM` value as false Or  Open `infra/main.parameters.json` in a code editor and set the value of the parameter named `useAPIM` to false.

-5. Next, you need to provision your Azure resources to run the sample with azd.
-If you are creating a new FHIR Service, this deploy may take 20 minutes.
+4. Next, you will need to deploy the infrastructure and code.
+Open a terminal/command prompt into the `samples/Quickstart` folder in the context of this repository.
+NOTE: This may take 10-20 minutes if you are deploying a new FHIR Service.

     ```dotnetcli
-    azd provision
-    ```

-6. To deploy your code (this can be done after local testing), run the deploy command.

-    ```dotnetcli
-    azd deploy
+    azd up
     ```

 *Note*: For more information for developing on the Azure Health Data Services Toolkit, check out the [concepts document](https://github.com/microsoft/azure-health-data-services-toolkit/blob/main/docs/concepts.md).